protontypes/open-sustainable-technology/README.md

 - [OpenEnergyMonitor](https://openenergymonitor.org/) - A Open-source community to help us relate to our use of energy, our energy systems and the challenge of sustainable energy.
 - [DTU Wind Energy](https://gitlab.windenergy.dtu.dk/explore) - Technical University of Denmark Wind Energy
 - [ROpenSci](https://ropensci.org/) - We help develop R packages for the sciences via community driven learning, review and maintenance of contributed software in the R ecosystem.
+- [rosi](http://rosi.science/) - developing computational and experimental tools to better understand how plants (roots in particular) interact with their environments.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*